 People who smoke cannabis regularly or take it by vaping or other methods are likely to build a tolerance to the drug.

 Cannabis consumption is legal in many states, but that does not mean that marijuana use is safe.

 People who use marijuana heavily and build a tolerance often suffer mental health effects and impairments in certain functioning.

 How Long It Takes To Build A Marijuana Tolerance

 Studies have shown that weed tolerance can increase in just two to four weeks when using the drug daily.

-The development of a drug tolerance to the psychoactive effects is mostly due to THC tolerance, because THC is the molecule that is responsible for most of cannabis psychoactive properties.
+The development of a tolerance to the psychoactive effects of marijuana is mostly due to THC tolerance because THC is the molecule that is responsible for most of cannabis’ psychoactive properties.